Nature’s Stepping Stones

 - Some landowners have been given management plans, including grazing schemes where necessary

-- Biological surveys have been carried out at sites in order monitor the effectiveness of the work.
+- Biological surveys have been carried out at sites to monitor the effectiveness of the work.
 This has included work by Hampshire and Isle of Wight Wildlife Trust as part of the Biodiversity Monitoring project and by volunteers.
 Surveys have been conducted on bat, bumblebee, butterfly and bird populations.

 Volunteering and training